ChasePlusPlus/VroomVroomIndustries/README.md

 We created this.

 Velocity PID:
 We implemented this by adding conditionals based on the angle in control.py.
 We then gradually changed the values of velocity depending on the condition.
+We do a slight boost to velocity when we are turning to hold a better line.

 # Results:
 Here is a video of DAVIS (Driving Autonomous Vehicle in Style) doing a laps around the track with one lap time being under 8 seconds: